ev consulting address

 Circuit BreakerFirst and foremost I must thank my good racing buddy, Jim Ludiker, whom I partnered with to create the “Circuit Breaker” dragster.
 This race machine was a test bed for our ideas, crafted into hardware, and then tested under such extreme conditions that it would shock the average drag strip attendee if he/she only knew what we were up to.
 The “Circuit Breaker” saw its best 1/4-mile performance from 1999 through 2001: 136 mph in 9.44 seconds.
 That’s not bad for something full of lead!
 This machine was a converted top alcohol dragster (250”) that formerly contained a 2000 hp engine.
 We stuffed in a pair of stock 12” G.E. motors, ran a pair of 1800 amp Café Electric Godzilla controllers, and twin 336-volt JCI Inspira battery packs.
 The rest of the drive system consisted of a 2-speed racing power glide tranny and a heavy-duty Ford 9” rear end.
 The dragster was inspirational: 60 ft. time of 1.28 sec.; 1/8-mile at 5.82 sec/119 mph; 0-60 mph in 1.85 sec.

 Nobody could talk about EV racing inspiration without mentioning Dennis Berube and his “Current Eliminator” dragster and “Smoke Screen” Chevy S10 pickup.
 Dennis has more 1/4-mile time slips than all the rest of EV drag racing combined.
 Some of his time slips are sub 8-seconds, with his best “Current Eliminator” effort in December 2007 at 7.956 sec./160 mph.
-Equally impressive are Bill Dube’s A123 Killa-cycle numbers: 7.890 sec./174 mph in October 2008.
-The National Electric Drag Racing Association (NEDRA) world is hoping that these two racers will duke it out on the track someday.
-But bottom line, Dennis is the consummate EV racer.
+Even more impressive are Shawn Lawless's "Rocket" motorcycle numbers of 7.41 sec/179 mph in September 2010, and also Bill Dube’s Killa-Cycle performance of 7.890 sec./174 mph in October 2008.
+The National Electric Drag Racing Association (NEDRA) world is hoping that all three of these racers will be able to duke it out on the track someday.
 In the not to distant future drag racing could see its first 6-sec./200 mph pass in an electric.
-Dennis is the person most likely to make this happen.
+Dennis, Shawn, and Bill are the person's most likely to make this happen.

 Tom Conley's FordThree years ago Tom Conley brought his ’28 Ford EV roadster (with ’32 grille) to my shop and asked me to work on it.
 The wiring needed some help.
 Tom is about my age, and this lucky guy’s been building roadsters most of his adult life – about 18 in all.
 This roadster may be work in progress, but what fun and inspiration it was to have it around for a brief while.
 The car truly is a street rod, even though it was never intended to burn up the streets.
 It has a 48-volt battery pack with a 5 hp motor and controller from a lift truck.
 Top speed is only 33 mph, but the roadster does everything Tom intended for it.
 It’s well known around the streets of Lake Havasu, providing him with one of the neatest rides in town.
 Tom has provided much-needed mentoring to give my street rod the right roadster equipment and just the right look.